 - Manage Facebook contact sync in your organization: Facebook contact synchronization lets people set up a connection between their Facebook account and their Office 365 account using Outlook Web App.
 After they set up a Facebook connection, all of their Facebook friends are listed as contacts in People in Office 365.
 Facebook contact sync is turned on by default if the feature is available in your region.

 - Manage LinkedIn contact sync in your organization: LinkedIn contact synchronization lets people set up a connection between their LinkedIn account and their Office 365 account using Outlook Web App.
 After they set up LinkedIn contact sync, all of their LinkedIn connections are listed as contacts in People in Office 365.
 LinkedIn contact sync is turned on by default if the feature is available for your region.

-- Create and use external contacts: External contacts represent people outside your organization who can be displayed in your organization’s address book and other address lists.
-Only admins can create and delete external contacts.
+- Create and use shared contacts: Shared contacts represent people outside your organization who can be displayed in your organization’s address book and other address lists.
+Only admins can create and delete shared contacts.

 - Create and use shared mailboxes: Shared mailboxes make it easy for a specific group of people to monitor and send email from a common account, like public email addresses, such as firstname.lastname@example.org or email@example.com.
 Only admins can create and add users to a shared mailbox.

 - Create and use distribution groups: Distribution groups make it easy to send an email message to lots of people at once.
 To create a group as an Admin, go to Admin > Users & groups > Groups.
 Users can also create distribution groups in Outlook Web App.

 - Introduction: Control user access with permissions: This article provides an overview of the elements that make up SharePoint permissions.